-During two years, I worked at the MAP5 lab of Paris Descartes University on the LIONS (Large-scale Integrative approach to unravel the complex relationships between differentiatiON and tumorigenesiS) project, funded by INSERM and the French National Cancer Institute.
-The main goal of this project consists in developping mathematical models to identify deregulated transcription factors involved in specific subtypes of bladder cancer.
+During two years, I was part of the LIONS project, funded by INSERM and the French National Cancer Institute.
+The main goal of this project was to develop mathematical models to identify deregulated transcription factors involved in specific subtypes of bladder cancer.

 Keywords: Deregulation, Gene regulatory networks, Cancer systems biology.

 I was previously working at the Stanford Center of Biomedical Informatics Research.
 My main goal was to create statistical models that allowed the integration of multi-omics data to identify cancer driver genes and to understand their roles within the genome.

 Keywords: Multi-omics data fusion, Cancer driver gene discovery, Module network.

 PhD works: My PhD works intended to study a theoretical analysis and the use of statistical and optimization methods in the context of gene regulatory networks.
 Such networks are powerful tools to represent and analyze complex biological systems, and enable the modeling of functional relationships between elements of these systems.
 The first part of this work was dedicated to the study of statistical learning methods to infer networks from sparse linear regressions, in a high-dimensional setting, and particularly the L2-Boosting algorithm.
 From a theoretical point of view, some consistency results and support stability results were obtained, assuming conditions on the dimension of the problem.